Álvaro de Zúñiga y Guzmán: At the service of King Henry IV of Castile and León

-King John II dies in Valladolid on July 21,1454.
-The Prince of Asturias is proclaimed King of Castile and León as Henry IV in Valladolid on July 23, 1454.
-His reign begins with the agreement of the nobles.
+King John II died in Valladolid on 21 July 1454.
+The Prince of Asturias was proclaimed King of Castile and León as Henry IV in Valladolid on 23 July 1454.
+His reign began with the agreement of the nobles.
 His first Favourite was Juan Pacheco, 1st Marquis of Vilhena, who had been educated and raised in the royal palace and was the new king's companion from childhood.
-Henry IV had married Blanche II of Navarre in 1440, daughter of King John II of Aragon but the marriage was annulled by Pope Nicholas V on July 27, 1453, for not being consummated, due to Henry's impotence and acknowledged homosexuality.
+Henry IV had married Blanche II of Navarre in 1440, daughter of King John II of Aragon but the marriage was annulled by Pope Nicholas V on 27 July 1453 for not being consummated, due to Henry's impotence and acknowledged homosexuality.
 This episode earned Henry the epithet "the Impotent."
-Henry remarried on May 20, 1455, to Princess Joan of Portugal, sister of King Alfonso V of Portugal.
+Henry remarried on 20 May 1455 to Princess Joan of Portugal, sister of King Alfonso V of Portugal.

 Henry IV decided to continue the war with Granada and thus entertain the nobility in their restless bellicosity. Álvaro de Zúñiga and his host of Plasencia arrived, and the incursions lasted several years.
 In the summer of 1458, Queen Joan and her ladies participate in the military operations as spectators at a party.
 After the conferences of Alfaro between kings Henry of Castile and León and John of Navarre and Aragon, in May 1457, the Favourite Juan Pacheco, benefiting from the agreements, reduces the Liga Nobiliaria to impotence, enthroning its most prominent members in the new government: the Master of the Order of Calatrava Pedro Girón, the Accountant Diego Arias, the Archbishop of Seville Alonso de Fonseca y Ulloa, the Count of Plasencia Álvaro de Zúñiga and the Count of Alba Hernán Álvarez de Toledo.
-Beltrán de la Cueva is appointed Constable of Castile on March 25, 1458.
+Beltrán de la Cueva is appointed Constable of Castile on 25 March 1458.

 The relations of Álvaro de Zúñiga, Count of Plasencia, with King Henry IV and with the Favourite Juan Pacheco, Marquis of Vilhena, were very cordial and firm between 1458 and 1464.
 After the death of his first wife, Leonor Manrique of Lara and Castile, Álvaro wished to marry his goddaughter and niece Leonor Pimentel y Zúñiga, despite the consanguinity and age difference (he was 49 and she was 16).
 Pope Callixtus III refused to grant the necessary exemption, but his successor, Pope Pius II, issued the license that allowed the consanguineous marriage.
-Henry IV also authorized the marriage and declared on March 18, 1461 that it had taken place by his order.
+Henry IV also authorized the marriage and declared on 18 March 1461 that it had taken place by his order.